Cervator/KubicArk/README.md

 As the exposing of servers happen using a NodePort (LoadBalancers are overkill are problematic to get working with UDP traffic) you need to manually add a firewall rule as well, Google Cloud example:

-`gcloud compute firewall-rules create ark-gen1 --allow udp:31011-31013` would prepare the ports for Genesis (except the RCON port, which uses TCP and can be covered separately)
+`gcloud compute firewall-rules create ark-gen1 --allow udp:31011-31013` would prepare the ports for Genesis (except the RCON port, which uses TCP and can be covered separately) - this _could_ be automated as well but is a one time thing that outside manual execution by a user (you) would take a somewhat unreasonable amount of complexity/access for what it achieves.

 *Note:* There are placeholder passwords in `ark-server-secrets.yaml` - you'll want to update these _but only locally where you run `kubectl` from_ - don't check your passwords into Git!
 You might also want to change your cluster id if you leave clustering enabled (and especially if you set no password - see below)

+TODO: There should probably be a better way to set the password, such as via manually created Kubernetes secret, with a fallback if not present on what's in the local copy of `ark-server-secrets.yaml` - this would allow unattended execution from something like Jenkins to rely on an externally set password.
+Just applying the existing Secret once manually wouldn't help if the automation then goes and reapplies the pristine version every time it does something related.

 ### Connecting to your server